 - Environmental impact: taking a bus is like turning carpooling to the max.

 - Uncomfortable: at the end of the day, a bus is going to be quite cramped and the bathroom is unlikely to exceed a porta-potty in size.
 Sleeping on overnight routes is terrible.

 - Slow: buses still move roughly at the speed of the car and are subject to most of the same traffic jam issues.

 - Strangers: you’re packed with a bunch of other people like a bunch of wanderlust-stricken sardines.
 You might inconvenience them, they might inconvenience you.

 - Speed: trains don’t encounter traffic jams or other nonsense that plagues cars.
 They’re the kings of their coiling steel roads.
 And if you’re in Western Europe or Japan, you may have access to high-speed rail.
 Travel by Shinkansen if you can.

-- Comfort: privatized British rail aside, trains ten to be roomier than buses and offer better amenities.
+- Comfort: privatized British rail aside, trains ten to be roomier than buses and offers better amenities.
 Read a book, play some video games, see if your neighbours are down for a chat, it’s all part and parcel of train travel.
-Also, unlike with planes, you don’t have to jump through the check-in, security check and boarding hoops.
+Also, unlike with planes, you don’t have to jump through the check-in, security check, and boarding hoops.

 - Cost: travel passes are great for when you want to explore a new country or even a new city.
 The discounts make it more than worth it.